 Vons knows that the key to a great grocery store is its customer service.
 So at this member of the Safeway family, you’ll always feel welcome—and likely won’t have to bag your own groceries or spend hours searching for the right aisle again thanks to their friendly staff.
 Another plus about shopping here: They offer a gas rewards system so you can earn points on each purchase and save money the next time you’re at the pump.
-This is the best day of the week to go grocery shopping.

 New Hampshire: Harvest Market, Bedford